uw-dims/dims-ocd/source/justifications.rst

 automated response to cyber threats to enable expedient top-level decisions has become imperative.
 However, a widely accepted framework for visualization, analytics, situational awareness, enabling intraregional response to shared threats does not exist today.

 To address these concerns, a system called the Distributed Incident Management System (DIMS) will be built.
-DIMS will be based mostly on existing technology and emerging standards.
+DIMS will be based mostly on existing technology, much of it from the open source software development community, and leveraging emerging standards.
 The primary users of DIMS are the Computer Security Incident Response Teams (CSIRTs) who need to maintain the security and functionality of a diverse and complicated, yet institutionally critical cyber infrastructure.
 DIMS will be based on open source technology and standards.

 .. _changedescription: